daniel-bogdoll/ConferenceTemplate/README.md

 # Scientific Writing

 This repository contains tips regarding scientific writing and a LaTeX template for conferences.
+It is synced with an Overleaf project.

 ## Tools

 - [Overleaf](https://www.overleaf.com) to write your paper in LaTeX
 - [LanguageTool](https://languagetool.org/de) (does integrate with Overleaf) or [Grammerly](https://www.grammarly.com/) to check your writing style.
 In LanguageTool, activate  "Acribic Mode"
 - [Zotero](https://www.zotero.org/) for your literature management.
+Can be synced with Overleaf.

 ## Paper Style